soumitradev/HPCWiki/docs/faq/misc.md

 ### Can I launch GUI applications such as gnuplot?

 Similar to the browser applications, GUI applications (like gnuplot) too consume a lot of memory.
 Under heavy load, these applications may result in out of memory and disconnection logs.
 Therefore, we have disabled GUI on the cluster.

-### While executing a command, I am getting the error "undefined symbol: EVP\_KDF\_ctrl, version OPENSSL\_1\_1\_1b".

-To resolve this issue, please type, `spack unload openssl` in the terminal.

-### After launching nano or vi, the application throws a segmentation fault.

-To resolve this error, please type `spack unload openssl` in the terminal.